oberien/refunct-tas/protocol.md

 Packets have a variable length.
 The first byte defines which command is sent.
-For each request to the library there will be a response after execution, usually indicating success or containing an error code.
+Only some requests result in a response.
+If an error occurs, it'll be sent as soon as possible.
 Any unexpected behaviour results in a disconnect.

 Endianess of multibyte primitive types is little endian.